horia141/jupiter/docs/roadmap.md

 # Roadmap

-Jupiter is now at `v1.0.0`.
+Thrive is now at `v1.0.0`.
 This means it has some notion of stability and is also shareable and usable by folks besides me - its creator.
 Nevertheless, it is a labour of love and a side-project.
 It has some way to go before doing all the things I'd like it to.
 This doc is a rough roadmap.
 But there's _no commitment_ to dates or order of delivery.